Mt Pleasant War Memorial – Mount Pleasant, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Mt Pleasant War Memorial

 The park brings history, recreation, tourism, and nature together in one place.
 Along with this statue, you will find a large pier with a tackle and gift shop, a playground, an open-air sweetgrass basket pavilion, and lots of open green space.

 As you approach the 1250-foot long pier, the war memorial pictured above is to the right.
 The names of dozens of local war veterans who were killed in action are displayed alongside the sculpture.

-The war sculpture is of a grieving woman holding a folded American flag in one arm, and resting her other arm on a combat helmet and rifle.
-Famous sculptor Raymond Kaskey, who is known for creating the National World War II Memorial in Washington DC, created this sculpture especially for the Mt Pleasant Memorial Park.
-He designed this sculpture to represent the “contradictory emotions of loss and hope.”
+The war sculpture depicts a grieving woman holding a folded American flag in one arm, and resting her other arm on a combat helmet and rifle.
+Famous sculptor Raymond Kaskey, who is known for creating the National World War II Memorial in Washington DC, created this sculpture especially for the Mount Pleasant Memorial Waterfront Park.
+He designed it to represent the “contradictory emotions of loss and hope.”

 Address: 71 Harry Hallman Boulevard, Mount Pleasant, SC 29464